jvehent/jvehent.org/_posts/2019-09-30-beyond_the_security_team.md

 author: Julien Vehent
 ---

-# Beyond The Security Team

-_By Julien Vehent, Monday, September 30 2019._

-_This is a keynote I gave to DevSecCon Seattle in September 2019._
+_This post is the transcript of a keynote I gave to DevSecCon Seattle in September 2019._

-* * *

 ![Screenshot_2019-09-25_Beyond_the_Security_Team_-_DevSecCon_KeyNote.png](img/Screenshot_2019-09-25_Beyond_the_Security_Team_-_DevSecCon_KeyNote.png)